 Dallas Goldtooth

 Dallas Goldtooth is a man of many hats.
-Not only does the 39-year-old climate activist oversee Keep it in the Ground, a campaign of over 400 organizations from more than 60 countries, all calling on world leaders to end new fossil fuel development, but he’s also a comedian.
+Not only does the climate activist oversee Keep It In The Ground, a campaign involving over 400 organizations from more than 60 countries, all of which call on world leaders to end new fossil fuel development, but he’s also a comedian.
 Goldtooth is co-founder of the Indigenous sketch comedy group, The 1491s, which highlights contemporary Native American life in the U.S. and is an actor and writer in FX’s series Reservation Dogs, a show about the exploits of four Indigenous teens.

-For his work with Keep It In The Ground, Goodtooth—who’s of Mdewakanton Dakota & Dińe heritage—was featured as a part of 2017’s Grist 50, an annual list of climate and justice leaders focused on solutions to some of the world’s biggest environmental issues.
-He gathered a large group of Indigenous people, farmers, green organizers and groups that helped convince President Obama to dismiss the controversial Keystone XL Pipeline.
-He is now fighting against the construction of the Dakota Access Pipeline, a 1,172-mile-long underground system that—if built—would interfere with sacred sites and potentially contaminate local water supplies.
+For his work with Keep It In The Ground, Goodtooth—who’s of Mdewakanton Dakota & Dińe heritage—was featured as a part of 2017’s Grist 50, an annual list of climate leaders focused on solutions to some of the world’s biggest environmental issues.
+He gathered a large group of Indigenous people, farmers, green organizers and groups that helped convince President Obama to reject the controversial Keystone XL Pipeline.
+He is now fighting against the construction of the Dakota Access Pipeline, a 1,172-mile-long underground system that crosses sacred sites and potentially contaminates local water supplies.

 Learn more about Goldtooth on Instagram at @dallasgoldtooth.